 Be creative.
-Day dream for a while.
+Daydream for a while.
 Even meditate if necessary.
 In this state of mind, you may see images as a primary means of communication instead of words.

 Reflect on your experiences.
 How do you see yourself?
-How do you think the world see’s you?
+How do you think the world sees you?
 How do you wish the world could see you?
-Draw from your life experiences, good, bad or indifferent.
+Draw from your life experiences—good, bad, or indifferent.

 Your self portrait photography should be a means of visual communication.
 You are, in a sense, creating a personal symbol.
 Remember your self portrait is all about you.
 Don’t make the mistake of including other people in your image.
 When you do this it is no longer a self portrait.
 This should be all about you.
-In other words, when thinking of your creative image, if you are a mom, taking a picture with your child, or, of your child, for example, is not considered a self portrait image.
+In other words, when thinking of your creative image, if you are a mom, taking a picture with your child or of your child, for example, is not considered a self portrait image.

 Trying Your Own Self Portrait

 Pose in a way that there is some portion of your body, along with the shadow on the wall, that will appear in the frame of the picture.
 For example, it could be a hand or your head, etc. Be creative.
 Stand still while the camera takes the shot of you and your shadow.
-This may take several shots before you get the one that gives the message of the drama queen that you are trying to portray.
+This may take several shots before you get the one that gives the message of the drama queen that you’re trying to portray.

 Keep in mind when creating your self portrait photography that your face does not have to be in the picture, or it can be, it’s up to you.
 But, a true image of yourself, should tell the viewer something about you, and show something of your personal self included in the picture frame, even if it is only your hands holding a book.
 What ever you do, have fun with it!

-About the Author:
+About the Author

 Mary E. Foster, MFA, is a professional photographic artist.
-She enjoys teaching as well as working with all aspects of photography, from developing film, and making black and white prints in her darkroom to shooting digital imagery and editing it on the computer.
-You can find many more helpful photography tips, (http://www.photography-tips-and-resources.com) resources and lots of inspiration by visiting her website.
+She enjoys teaching as well as working with all aspects of photography, from developing film and making black and white prints in her darkroom to shooting digital imagery and editing it on the computer.
+You can find many more helpful photography tips, (http://www.photography-tips-and-resources.com) resources, and lots of inspiration by visiting her website.

 Here is a helpful video on the topic:

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: